 It comes as no surprise that Americans use way more laundry detergent than we need to.
 We’ve all been guilty of pouring way more detergent than the little cap suggests in an effort to get your clothes “cleaner,” but it looks like the joke’s on us – according to Seventh Generation’s founder, Jeffrey Hollander, most loads of laundry don’t even need soap to clean the clothes, the agitation of the machine does that job on its own.
 (Facepalm.)

-Not only does our love for over using detergent mean that petro-chemicals (the base of most detergents, which cleaning companies aren’t legally required to disclose) and phosphates, are being needlessly dumped into the environment, but we are making mountains of plastic waste as we replace detergent bottles every few months.
-On average, 700 million plastic laundry detergent jugs end up in land fills every year!
+Not only does our love for overusing detergent mean that petro-chemicals (the base of most detergents, which cleaning companies aren’t legally required to disclose) and phosphates, are being needlessly dumped into the environment, but we are making mountains of plastic waste as we replace detergent bottles every few months.
+On average, 700 million plastic laundry detergent jugs end up in landfills every year!
 That’s enough to circle the earth six times.
 So first thing’s first … ditch the plastic detergent bottle.

-Making your own laundry detergent is a great way to save money, save yourself and family from nasty chemicals, and to help keep millions of bottles of detergent out of landfills.
+Making your own laundry detergent is a great way to save money, save yourself and your family from nasty chemicals, and help keep millions of bottles of detergent out of landfills.
 Check out these great recipes to start:

-If making your own detergent just seems like an unsurmountable challenge, that’s okay too.
+If making your own detergent just seems like an insurmountable challenge, that’s okay too.
 There are some pretty amazing zero-waste laundry brands out there who are here to help you.
 Check out The Simply Co. or Seventh Generation for all your needs.

 2. Not so Friendly Fabric Softener